Darkstar-GmbH/.github/profile/README.md

 # Darkstar GmbH

 The Darkstar Research and Developments GmbH was founded by Ralf Rastlos ([@vollsynthetik](https://github.com/vollsynthetik)) in 2022.
-It's aim is to research new ways and possibilities in IT security and software development.
+Its aim is to research new ways and possibilities in IT security and software development.

 # Current Projects